idefix-code/idefix-days/tutorials/git/README.md

 ```

-So _how_ are your supposed to add commits to the main branch since we just forbidded anyone to push *directly* there ?
+So _how_ are your supposed to add commits to the main branch since we just forbidden anyone to push *directly* there ?
 The solution to this problem is to use multiple branches, as we will see in the next section.